 - Vitamin C, calcium

 Ursolic acid is a potent chemical that serves as an antitumor agent.
 It suppresses protein kinase C activity, down-regulates MMP-9, and induces apoptosis.
 Besides, it also shows hepatoprotective, anti-inflammatory (COX-2 inhibition), antiulcer, antimicrobial, antihyperlipidemic, and antiviral properties.

 Eugenol and rosmarinic acid treat radiation-induced DNA damage that may cause the formation of cancerous cells.
 Also, it shows the antioxidant property.
 Tulsi essential oil contains 70% of eugenol, 11% of β-elemene, 8% of β-caryophyllene, and 2% of germacrene.

 Ways to Use Tulsi

 Tulsi or Holi basil can be taken naturally from the leaf extract or supplemented form (capsules) to boost or energize the immune system.
 We could intake tulsi naturally in the following ways:

 In raw form

 We can intake tulsi in raw form by directly chewing its leaves.
 Fresh Tulsi leaves serve as adaptogens or anti-stress agents.
-It has been studied that chewing raw tulsi leaves daily maintain blood pressure levels and prevent stress.
+It has been studied that chewing raw tulsi leaves daily maintains blood pressure levels and prevents stress.
 It also purifies the blood.

 We could prepare various drinks by using the leaf extract of holy basil to keep our immune system healthy.
 Tulsi extract with ginger and spices like cinnamon, cardamom and black pepper has an effective role against parasitic infections (like malaria and dengue) and viral infections or flu-like symptoms.

-In common language, it is called kadha that has been used for a very long time.
-We can prepare another drink by taking tulsi extract, honey, and a pinch of turmeric powder that shows anti-inflammatory, anti-fungal properties and protects us from counteracting with cough and cold.
+In common language, it is called kadha which has been used for a very long time.
+We can prepare another drink by taking tulsi extract, honey, and a pinch of turmeric powder that shows anti-inflammatory, anti-fungal properties and protects us from counteracting cough and cold.

 We can also add tulsi to our diet by having tulsi tea after boiling tulsi leaves, jaggery, and water.
 This drink keeps the digestive system healthy and shows anti-bacterial properties that keep us safe from seasonal fever and flu.
 Thai cuisines also use basil leaves as the main ingredient.